 Dr David ClancyLecturer

 My aim is to delay the onset of ageing-related changes so that healthy lifespan is extended.
 Therefore I investigate the basic biology of ageing, which includes a search for reliable predictive biomarkers of ageing, from the behavioural to the molecular.
-To test potential drug targets I use the model organism Drosophila, altering expression of potentially ageing-relevant genes during adulthood, thus mimicking drug treatment.
+To test potential anti-ageing drugs and targets I use the model organism Drosophila, altering expression of potentially ageing-relevant genes during adulthood, thus mimicking drug treatment.

 Mimicking drug treatment by restoring youthful expression levels of ageing-relevant genes

 Some genes change expression directionally with age, thus they are related to the ageing process either causally or consequentially.
 Most will be consequentially.
 If we extend lifespan using dietary restriction (DR) and measure gene expression and we see similar patterns of directional change in DR and control-fed flies, then these genes might be more likely to be causally associated with the ageing process.
 In the graphs below, gene expression between feeding regimes is different when measured using chronological time but when measured against cohort mortality, a proxy for physiological age (i.e. proportion of ultimate lifespan the animal/cohort has lived) the expression patterns are the same.